 To Future Women uses the platform of art to historicize one of the largest networked protests in global history while creating a time capsule for the next generation of women.

-Why?
-Because what a culture celebrates, memorializes and marks as significant reflects and defines who that culture is, and, most importantly, who we want to become.
+Central to the project is an acknowledgement that what a culture celebrates, memorializes and marks as significant reflects and defines who that culture is, and, most importantly, who we want to become.

 To Future Women is about creating echoes.

 It is about generating our own histories by passing down our own stories.
 It is about acknowledging the women who will come after us by acknowledging our collective role in creating their future.

 Ultimately, this project is about focusing our attention for a moment on who we want to become as a culture.
 We want future women to hear us speak, loudly.
 We want them to know we were thinking of them.

 To Future Women launched at The Phillips Collection on 21st January, 2018 in Washington, DC and will continue for six months as a pop-up installation in museums and public spaces throughout Washington.
 Everyone - women, men and all gender identities - can contribute to this archive by mailing your letter to the artist in Washington DC.